 Introduction (section)

-Animals are immobile and cannot actively select their habitat.
+Plants are immobile and cannot actively select their habitat.
 The timing of reproduction is thus critical for plants to maximize their fitness in nature.
 Ecological studies showed that the timing of reproduction depended on the size of individual plants (Bonser and Aarssen 2009).
 Such size-dependent reproduction has been frequently reported for perennial plants (Kachi and Hirose 1985; Wesselingh et al. 1997; Jacquemyn et al. 2010).
 For example, Kachi and Hirose (1985) revealed that…

 Brassica satoi is a virtual plant species created for manuscript writing demonstration in a markdown.
 The height of this species followed a normal distribution with the mean of 100 and standard deviation of 20.
 The number of seeds is known to follow Poisson distribution in unknown relation to the height.
 To explore size-dependent reproduction in B. satoi, here we analyzed the example dataset.